Margaret George: Writing career

 She began writing at a very early age, composing on yellow lined tablets and illustrating them herself.
 By middle school, she had begun writing novels, but did not show them to anyone except a few close friends.
 Only when a book was completely finished did she try for publication.
 Although she is now known exclusively for historical tomes, she wrote in many genres as she was teaching herself to write.

 Her first published novel, The Autobiography of Henry VIII (1986), set the pattern.
 It drew a sympathetic portrait of the notorious king without whitewashing the dishonorable episodes of his life.
-Almost thirty years after its publication, it is still influential and was at the top of the fans' recommended Henry VIII fiction list for "The Tudors" miniseries.
+Almost thirty years after its publication, it is still influential and was at the top of the fans' recommended Henry VIII fiction list for The Tudors miniseries.

 Her other books show the same key characteristics: careful research almost qualifying for non-fiction standards, enough length to give perspective to the subject's life, and colorful imagery.
 She says she aims to be on paper what David Lean's films are in visual terms: elegant, detailed, and panoramic.

-Mary, Called Magdalene (2002) was published a year before Dan Brown's The Da Vinci Code and was based on the historic facts as far as we know them.
+Mary, Called Magdalene (2002) was published a year before Dan Brown's The Da Vinci Code and was based on the historical facts.
 Both books struck a chord with a public eager to know more about the enigmatic Mary of Magdala, a close companion of Jesus.

 Helen of Troy (2006) incorporates the whole myth cycle of the Trojan War and its aftermath, weaving together all the different strands of the story.

-Elizabeth I (2011) focuses on the later years of her life, a period neglected by most popular novels, although it showcases the enigmatic queen's personality very strongly.
-It begins with the Armada in 1588 and ends with her death in 1603.
+Elizabeth I (2011) focuses on the later years of Queen Elizabeth’s life, a period neglected by most popular novels, although it showcases the enigmatic queen's personality very strongly.
+It begins with the Spanish Armada in 1588 and ends with her death in 1603.

 She has also co-authored an illustrated children's book about tortoises with Christopher Murphy, DVM, titled Lucille Lost (2006).

 The Confessions of Young Nero (2017) and its continuation, The Splendor Before the Dark (2018) tell the story of the artist-emperor' brief but legendary life, from A.D.
 37-68.

-Margaret's knowledge of ancient medicine, acquired through her background in biology and her research on Cleopatra, Mary Magdalene, Helen of Troy, and Nero, has led to her speaking on the subject at various venues.
+Margaret George’s knowledge of ancient medicine, acquired through her background in biology and her research on Cleopatra, Mary Magdalene, Helen of Troy, and Nero, has led to her speaking on the subject at various venues.
 Her favorite is discussing the chemistry of the fatal snakebite and Cleopatra, illustrating the erroneous depictions in film and paintings.